 Get Your Instrument Rating in 7 Days! – Accelerated Instrument Rating Training from Alpine Flight Training

-Our program is Structured, Efficient, & Cost Effective, you may fly your own aircraft or we have your choice of a Diamond DA-20 or Piper Archer II to use for your instrument training.
+Our program is Structured, Efficient, & Cost Effective, you may fly your own aircraft or we have a well equipped Cessna 182 to use for your instrument training.

 As part of the training, you’ll have the benefit of getting mountain flying experience, and learn real-world instrument flying while flying cross country in the western US.
 You’ll get 7 days of individualized experience for your training investment while you gain real confidence working the IFR system with typical GA routes.
 Our instructors include extremely knowledgeable Gold Seal and Master CFI’s as well as former airline captains.

 If you’re a non-instrument rated pilot, you have undoubtedly experienced the frustration of canceling flights due to low ceilings or poor visibility.
 Yet you know that just above that shallow low overcast lie clear blue skies and great flying weather!

 All you need is your Instrument rating.
 With the skills you’ll develop in instrument training, you’ll be able to control your airplane and navigate all the way to your destination without outside visual references, solely by reference to the flight instruments.
 The Instrument rating will open up many more opportunities for you to fly without being grounded by weather.
 And in the process, you’ll become a more accurate and more proficient–and thus safer–pilot, even when the weather is VFR.